 Fig. \ref{fig. 2} shows that when the impedance $Z$ changes with increasing flow resistance of the fiber material, the amplification factor decreases.
-This suggests that the properties of the fiber material have a significant impact on the superradiant phenomenon.
-It also suggests when the flow resistance of the fiber material becomes sufficiently large, the observation of superradiance can be considerably challenging.
+This suggests that the fiber's material properties significantly affect the superradiant phenomenon.
+Furthermore, ABH exhibits strong absorption due to its gradient thickness profile $h(r)$ and viscoelastic material losses.
+This absorption suppresses wave magnification in the ABH to approximately two-thirds of the value observed in a conventional cylinder.
+It also suggests that when the flow resistance of the fiber material becomes sufficiently large, the observation of superradiance can be considerably challenging.

-Unlike a regular cylinder, ABH exhibits a strong absorption effect, causing the sound waves largely trapped within ABH.
-This phenomenon is clearly illustrated in Fig. \ref{fig. 2}, and the ABH internal structure causes the absorption of sound waves in simulation.
-For a regular cylinder, the amplification factors is similar to the results of V. Cardoso et al\cite{2015LNP...906.....B,2016PhRvL.117A1101C}.
+Unlike a regular cylinder, ABH exhibits a strong absorption effect, causing the sound waves to be largely trapped within ABH.
+This phenomenon is clearly illustrated in Fig. \ref{fig. 2}, and the ABH internal structure causes the absorption of sound waves in the simulation.
+For a regular cylinder, the amplification factors are similar to the results of V. Cardoso et al\cite{2015LNP...906.....B,2016PhRvL.117A1101C}.